 As a busy mom with a packed schedule, you may not have time to get to the spa.
 But this doesn’t mean that you can’t enjoy a little pampering.
 All you need is an hour to yourself and a few lotions and potions.
 Lock the bathroom door, turn on the taps and light some candles.
 Pour in some aromatherapy oils and some bath foam.
 Step in, sit back and relax.
 Read a book, listen to some music, or simply enjoy a few minutes of peace.

 When you’ve had enough of reclining in the hot bubbly water, dry yourself off and get comfy in your bathrobe.
 Apply a face mask, and use a good foot massager for relaxation.
 You don’t need a professional masseuse.
 You can simply buy a specially designed device to provide your toes with some TLC and release any tension in your leg muscles.
-Afterwards, apply some foot lotion, and then wash your face mask off and moisturize.
+Afterward, apply some foot lotion, and then wash your face mask off and moisturize.

 If you’ve mastered some yoga moves, and you’ve got a mat, you can practice this stress-busting activity anywhere.
 Roll your mat out, put some soothing music on, and stretch out.
 Yoga focuses your mind, calms you down, and clears your head.
 It also helps to increase flexibility and improves muscle tone.
 Even a 20-minute session can eradicate stress, and make you feel a million times better.